Average Weather at Cambridge Bay Airport Canada

 Daily Chance of Precipitation

-The rainless period of the year lasts for 260 days, from September 21 to June 8.
-The least rain falls around December 31, with and average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 8.6 months, from September 21 to June 8.
+The least rain falls around December 31, with an average total accumulation of 0.0 inches.

 Average Monthly Rainfall